 Agile Project Management and Its Impact

-The traditional practice of project management, often referred to as “waterfall” project management suffers from various drawbacks, especially when it came to meeting the needs of complex projects where the requirements cannot be stated fully till the time a prototype is developed or on wider projects where there are multiple facets of the product being produced.
-In addition, when planning happens much in advance, there are chances that requirements may change by the time project comes to closing phase rendering the product ineffective or only partially effective.
+The traditional practice of project management, often referred to as “waterfall” project management suffers from various drawbacks.
+For example, waterfall project management is unable to meet the needs of complex projects—requirements cannot be stated fully until either a prototype is developed until there are multiple facets of the product being produced.
+In addition, when planning happens much in advance, there are chances that requirements may change during the process of working on the project—rendering the product ineffective or only partially effective.

 Agile Project Management is the result of collaboration between APMG-International and the DSDM Consortium.
 DSDM (Dynamic Systems Development Method) is the longest-established Agile method, launched in 1995, and is the only Agile method to focus on the management of Agile projects.